 Who in Melbourne is most at risk of Sciatica?

-- Occupation:individuals who spend long periods sitting, are required to bend/twist or lift heavy objects continuously are placed at a greater risk of lower back and disc injuries which may affect the sciatic nerve
+Occupation:individuals who spend long periods sitting, are required to bend/twist or lift heavy objects continuously are placed at a greater risk of lower back and disc injuries which may affect the sciatic nerve

-- Age: if people haven’t regularly maintained proper spinal health by maintenance Chiropractic check-ups it can ultimately lead to spine degeneration (arthritis) and spur formation which can constrict nerves of the lower back
+Age: if people haven’t regularly maintained proper spinal health by maintenance Chiropractic check-ups it can ultimately lead to spine degeneration (arthritis) and spur formation which can constrict nerves of the lower back

 (Dr. Peter Vrakatselis performing a side-lying adjustment on patient with sciatic pain)

-Is a Chiropractors Treatment suitable for Sciatica?
+Is Chiropractic Treatment suitable for Sciatica?

-- Chiropractic adjustments: Chiropractors are experts in
+Chiropractic adjustments: Chiropractors are trained in

-- Flexion-Distraction: Flexion-distraction describes a particular type of table which is designed specifically for lower back cases like Sciatica.
-The table gentle applies traction to the spine (effectively opening up the space between the bones where the disc sits) to reduce pressure on the disc bulge and therefore providing pain relief
+Flexion-Distraction: Flexion-distraction describes a particular type of table which is designed for lower back cases like Sciatica.
+The table gentle applies traction to the spine (effectively opening up the space between the bones where the disc sits) aimed to reduce pressure on the disc bulge and therefore providing pain relief

-- Soft tissue muscle release: when your body has an injury like Sciatica, its natural reaction is to protect the area.
+Soft tissue muscle release: when your body has an injury like Sciatica, its natural reaction is to protect the area.
 Your body does this by making certain muscles tighten so that the injury doesn’t get worse.
 Unfortunately this may actually cause additional pain and prevent the problem from correcting so we use a range of gentle soft tissue muscle releasing techniques to improve your movement and provide sciatic pain relief